Hypfer/Valetudo/docs/_pages/general/rooting-essentials.md

 If you don't know these and don't want to research them yourself, consider asking a friend, relative, colleague or your nearest computer repair shop for help as teaching these basics is beyond the scope of the Valetudo docs.

-It's also not feasible, since different people might start with different knowledge and therefore would require different information.
+It's also not feasible to explain every piece of knowledge required in the Valetudo docs, since different people might start with different knowledge and therefore would require different information.
 We can't mirror half of Wikipedia here.